Solovetsky Monastery: History

 A small brotherhood of monks has re-established activities in the monastery after the collapse of communism, and it currently houses about ten monks.
 The monastery has also recently been extensively repaired, but remains under reconstruction.
 The Solovetsky Monastery is also an historical and architectural museum.
 It was one of the first Russian sites to have been inscribed in the UNESCO World Heritage List.

 Layout

 The Solovetsky Monastery is located on the shores of the Prosperity Bay (бухта Благополучия) on Solovetsky Island.
 The monastery is surrounded by massive wall 8 to 11 meters high and 4 to 6 meters thick.
 The wall incorporates 7 gates and 8 towers (built in 1584–1594 by an architect named Trifon), made mainly of huge boulders up to several tonnes of weight.
 There are also religious buildings on the monastery's grounds with the principal structures interconnected with roofed and arched passages.
 They are in turn surrounded by multiple household buildings and living quarters, including a refectory (a 500 m² chamber) with the Uspensky Cathedral (built in 1552–1557), Preobrazhensky Cathedral (1556–1564), Church of Annunciation (1596–1601), stone chambers (1615), watermill (early 17th century), bell tower (1777), and Church of Nicholas (1834).

-Appearances in media

-In Call of Duty: Black Ops Cold War, the monastery appears as a location for a possible final mission.